gmonika-blip/my-aws-restart-journey/Labs/Servers/Lab172ChallengeEC2Instance.md

 7. Checked the EC2 Instance's system log to see if the httpd service was successfully installed.

    [EC2 instance's system log image](https://github.com/gmonika-blip/my-aws-restart-journey/blob/c6760596240e569b76f78093122170a5e78dfd41/Labs/Servers/Lab172Challenge-httpdServiceInstalled.png)

+8. To test my web server, I used EC2 Instance connect to connect to my EC2 Instance and stored my HTML code as projects.html.
+I placed this file in the /var/www/html directory of my EC2 instance.